AntonMoustache/handbooks/developers-handbook.md

 #### Versioning

-When it makes sense, code should be versioned using [Semantic Versioning](http://semver.org/).
+When writing packages or modules, they must be versioned using [Semantic Versioning](http://semver.org/).
+We do this to communicate changes to people depending on your code.

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >